oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 Select the `Create an advanced sample project that uses TypeScript` option and enter the root directory for your project.
 You can leave other options as default.
-After a while Hardhat will finish downloading the dependencies and create a simple greeter dapp.
+After a while Hardhat will finish downloading the dependencies and create a simple greeter dApp.

 To compile, deploy and test the smart contract of your sample project locally, move to your project directory and type: